WojciechPtas/C-Compiler/impl_ideas/README.md

 ### Declaration Parser
 The `parser.h` and `parser.cpp` files contain parts of the implementation of a c4 parser.
-On the one hand, they contain the declarations of generally helpful methods that you might want to implement to use them for parsing.
+On the one hand, they contain the declarations of generally helpful methods that you might want to implement for parsing.
 On the other hand, they contain the `parseSpecDecl()` method with helper methods that parse a declaration specifier followed by a declarator or an abstract declarator.